reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 If you want to go deeper and learn how to deploy a Spring Boot application to the AWS cloud and how to connect it to cloud services like RDS, Cognito, and others, make sure to check out the book [Stratospheric - From Zero to Production with Spring Boot and AWS](https://stratospheric.dev?utm_source=reflectoring&utm_content=in_content)!

-Also check out the sample chapters from the book about [deploying a Spring Boot application with CDK](/deploy-spring-boot-app-with-aws-cdk) and [how to design a CDK project](/designing-a-aws-cdk-project).
+Also, check out the sample chapters from the book about [deploying a Spring Boot application with CDK](/deploy-spring-boot-app-with-aws-cdk) and [how to design a CDK project](/designing-a-aws-cdk-project).
 {{% /stratospheric %}}

 {{% github "https://github.com/thombergs/code-examples/tree/master/aws/sqs" %}}